 The “AEA Distinguished Scholars” will be a higher tier of the AEA Scholarship.
 The candidate must be an active or associate brother in good standing at the time of application; hold at least a 3.75 GPA on a 4.0 scale; and submit the application and required documents prior to the deadline.
 An AEA Distinguished Scholar can be awarded up to $2000.

-Colonists and brothers from chapters on probation are eligible, but brothers cannot be on probation or have conditional status themselves during that term.
+Petitioning Group members and brothers from chapters on probation are eligible, but brothers cannot be on probation or have conditional status themselves during that term.
 Brothers may apply and be awarded for more than one scholarship during their academic career.
 Rejected applications that are resubmitted will not be reconsidered and the decision of the National Council is final, there is no appeal process.

 Must submit a completed application form, unofficial transcript with unofficial transcript certification form or official transcript, a brief biography and picture suitable for publication, an essay of no more than 1,000 words detailing how you exemplify the purposes of Kappa Kappa Psi, two letters of recommendation.